 Russia to Japan and South Korea Ferry Guide

-Catching the ferry from Vladivostok to Japan or South Korea isn’t as tricky as you might think once you know how.
+Taking a motorcycle or vehicle on the ferry from Vladivostok, Russia to Japan or South Korea isn’t as tricky as you might think.
 Read on to find out how to do it…

 Routes and Info